Header Picture

 We are delighted that Nick will entertain and instruct us on how to prune trees (including fruit trees) demonstrating using live material, filmed up close so that those not sitting on the front row can see the fine detail in all its glory.

-For the last 50 years, Nick Dunn has been a cornerstone of British horticulture, establishing Frank P Matthews' reputation for exceptional British trees across the UK and beyond.
+For the last 50 years, Nick Dunn has been a cornerstone of British horticulture, establishing Frank P Matthews' reputation for exceptional British trees across the UK and beyond in his role as Managing Director.
 His passion for trees and growing is second to none and his leadership extends far beyond the nursery grounds.
 He has been a key figure in national horticultural societies, including the RHS, HDC and NSA, supporting the gardening and top fruit sector and protecting plant health across the UK.
 Nick holds the RHS Victoria Medal of Honour, awarded to British horticulturists deserving of special honour for horticultural excellence and personal endeavour.

 Presenter: Gail Devries